jlpaca/kinematik/README.md

 # Kinematik

-_Kinematik_ is a web-based tool for the simulation and visualisation of articulate robots.

-## Getting Started

-_Kinematik_ is written in javascript and should run on modern browsers with webGL support.
+_Kinematik_ is a small web-based tool for the simulation and visualisation of articulate robots, written in 2016.
+It is written in javascript and should still run on modern browsers with webGL support.

 This repository is hosted on github pages [here](https://osteon.github.io/kinematik).